 The Bachelor of Arts in Public Health program encourages the intellectual growth and development of the student as an individual.
 Newly admitted students are required to participate in either a small group or individual advising session prior to their initial registration.
-Students should consult their Advisor at least once during the first term in residence and at least once an academic year thereafter.
-The Advisor assists students in individual program planning and course selection, as well as discusses with students the feasibility of various career paths based on interest and academic performance.
-Additionally, she can explain school and program rules and requirements, help resolve special registration problems, and refer students to additional resources on campus.
+Continuing students must consult their Academic Advisor at least once each semester.
+Advisors assist students in individual program planning and course selection, discuss with students the feasibility of various career paths based on interests and academic performance, and support students in the development of their educational, career, and personal goals.
+Additionally, Advisors explain school and program rules and requirements, help resolve special registration problems, and refer students to additional resources on campus.